DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 	- [x] Style fix for double line tab names when shortcuts bar is active along with an event
 	- [x] Show online family members fixes (#314)
 	- [x] Style fix for stats box (shortcuts bar) rendering behind event timers (#367)
+	- [x] Fixed script not detecting the page direction
 - **Forge**
 	- [x] Fixed a loop when gettings items from workbench (Firefox) (#335)
 	- [x] Style adjustments on book of scrolls (lists with known prefixes & suffixes)